-- (A) Greenways shall be dedicated to public use and installed by the developer for any new development located along a designated greenway path as shown in the Town of Bermuda Run Comprehensive Plan.
-The Town may accept the greenway for maintenance upon satisfactory inspection of installation. - (B) Greenways shall be at least 10 feet in width and be located in an public easement or right-of-way. - (C) Greenways shall be paved with asphalt, concrete, or finely crushed stone or granite screening (rock dust).
-Boardwalks may also be used in wet areas. - (D) A minimum 10-foot vertical clearance shall be maintained for the travel way and a two (2)-foot shoulder along all greenways. - (E) Greenways shall meet AASHTO design requirements for shared use paths.
+- (A) Greenways shall be at least 10 feet in width and be located in a public easement or right-of-way. - (B) Greenways shall be paved with asphalt, concrete, or finely crushed stone or granite screening (rock dust).
+Boardwalks may also be used in wet areas. - (C) A minimum 10 foot vertical clearance shall be maintained for the travel way and a two (2)-foot shoulder along all greenways. - (D) Greenways shall meet AASHTO design requirements for shared use paths.